 Neil Patel also argues for this kind of content that requires a lot of resources to create, but by doing so, it offers more value than the competition.
 I’m glad I’m not alone on this.
-High-quality content comes to me naturally: I like digging and putting together something I myself would like to read.
+High-quality content comes to me naturally: So in spite of many AI writing tools that some writers like to use nowadays, I like digging and putting together something I myself would like to read.
 And I know that such content drives QUALITY leads instead of QUANTITY, which is why I consider such high-quality content an essential part of the social media post recipe.

 For the record, I would ask the design teammate to make visuals for this article, but he’s too busy making our website better.
 I didn’t want to intrude.
 But it would convert better, as we have learned on our LinkedIn channel.